vyong/4800a3/README.txt

 ****************************************************
 Vincent Yong		0744993
-CIS*4800 Computer Graphics	Assignment 2
+CIS*4800 Computer Graphics	Assignment 3
-Feb.
-1st, 2016
+March 14th, 2016
 ****************************************************

 **************
 Complications
 **************
-There are two complications with the program.
-The first complication is that when the program initially loads up, if the height map isn't in origin [0,0,0], the camera won't show the height map.
-Only when you move the camera around with the left and right click capabilities, it will then show the height map.

-The second complication is the camera controls.
-I wasn't able to get the camera to rotate fully around the object, but holding the right button down allows you to view three sides of the object.
+There are no complications for this program.
+Camera is disabled as that functionality is not 100% working.

 ************
 Compilation